openshift/origin/HACKING.md

 This will attempt to create a patch from the current Kube rebase version in Origin that contains the commits added in the PR.
-If the PR has already been merged to the Kube version, you'll get an error.
+If the PR has already been merged into the Kube version, you'll get an error.
 If there are conflicts, you'll have to resolve them in the upstream repo, then hit ENTER to continue.
 The end result will be a single commit in your Origin repo that contains the changes.